Generated mountain creek and cottonwood roadside scene representing Trail Creek near Ketchum in Idaho, not an exact location photo

 If Trail Creek looks too small or warm, pivot to Big Wood, Silver Creek, or another higher-confidence Wood River option.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check Idaho Fish and Game's Trail Creek planner for current Big Wood drainage rules before fishing.
-The creek follows Idaho's 2025 through 2027 regulations and can fish very differently from the larger Big Wood main stem.
+The creek follows Idaho's 2025 through 2027 rules and can fish very differently from the larger Big Wood main stem.

 Boundary Campground and Picnic Area